Reagan84/excel_template_autofill_python/README.md

 \>$etap makeSheet \<input> \<template> # takes in HTML file (in future edgar api cmds) and uses the template <br>
 \>Operation Successful

-# get HTML (implement upon completion)
-- have user upload a pdf (prob just have it link in the main cmd)
-- have user grab it via the EDGAR api